PCSX2/pcsx2/pcsx2/Docs/GameIndex.md

 ## Memory Card Filter Override

-By default, the FolderMemoryCard filters save games based on thegame's serial, which means that only saves whose folder names containthe game's serial are loaded.
+By default, the FolderMemoryCard filters save games based on the game's serial, which means that only saves whose folder names containthe game's serial are loaded.

-This works fine for the vast majority of games, but fails in some cases, for which this override is for.Examples include multi-disc games, where later games often reuse theserial of the previous disc(s), and games that allow transfer of savedata between different games, such as importing data from a prequel.
+This works fine for the vast majority of games, but fails in some cases, for which this override is for.
+Examples include multi-disc games, where later games often reuse the serial of the previous disc(s), and games that allow transfer of savedata between different games, such as importing data from a prequel.

 > Values should be specified as a list of strings, example shown above.